 5. A detoxification protocol is helpful, though perhaps not always needed.
 This involves the use of a near infrared sauna and perhaps coffee enemas or colonic irrigation.
 This is included with all nutritional balancing programs.
 For some general information about these procedures, click on Detoxifcation Procedures.

-6. A meditation-observation exercise that is extremely centering and grounding.
+6. The pushing down exercise.
+This is extremely healing and powerful.
 Click on Meditation to learn more about this excellent and simple procedure.

 7. Shifts in your attitudes and perspectives on life, when needed.
 Attitudes of forgiveness, letting go, positive attitudes, gratitude, spirituality or prayer can speed up healing greatly.
 Several articles on this website such as Letting Go and others discuss how important these can be for healing.

 Addressing all these aspects is the way to assure success.
 The preceding are general suggestions only.
 If possible, work with someone on our list of recommended practitioners.
 These are the only people I can recommend.
 Others, no matter what their education or experience, often do not know how to correct adrenal burnout syndrome.
 You may also work with us by mail if you prefer.
 Click on Find A Practitioner for the list of approved practitioners.

 In general, I require only the hair mineral analysis, with repeated